AriFordsham/GHCWiki/commentary/compiler/hs-syn-type.md

   ```

   An `ExplicitList` represents the explicit list construct in Haskell (e.g. "`[2, 4, 1]`").
 The parser fills the `PostTcType` field with an error thunk `HsTypes.placeHolderType`; and the renamer does not touch it.
 The typechecker figures out the type, and fills in the value.
 So until the type checker, we cannot examine or print the `PostTcType` fields.

+>
+> The error thunks mean that we can't conveniently pretty-print the `PostTcType` fields, because the pretty-printer would poke the error thunks when run on pre-typchecked code.
+We could have defined `PostTcType` to be `Maybe Type`, but that would have meant unwrapping lots of `Just` constructors, which is messy.
+It would be nicer to parameterise `HsSyn` over the `PostTcType` fields.
+Thus:
+>
+> ```wiki
+>   type RnHsBinds = HsBinds Name ()   -- After renaming
+>   type TcHsBines = HsBinds Id Type   -- After type checking
+> ```
+>
+>
+> This would be a Good Thing to do.

 - In a few cases, the typechecker moves from one constructor to another.
 Example: